Skip to main content

 }

-Claude Code can connect to Beeceptor’s MCP server over HTTP.
+Claude Code connects to Beeceptor’s MCP server over HTTP:

-Claude Desktop runs MCP servers in a local process and typically uses a bridge like mcp-remote.
-Add Beeceptor under mcpServers in your Claude Desktop config (e.g. claude_desktop_config.json) with command and args:
+Claude Desktop runs MCP over a local process.
+Use mcp-remote to bridge to Beeceptor’s HTTP MCP endpoint.
+Add this under mcpServers in your Claude Desktop config (e.g. claude_desktop_config.json on macOS):

 "beeceptor": {